ricallinson/stackr/README.md

 * `Logger` request logger with currently __currently no__ custom format support
 * `Favicon` efficient favicon server (that doesn't work yet)

+## Notes

+In case you don't know this is clone of the Node.js library by the same name http://www.senchalabs.org/connect/.